Schedule

 • Th: 9:15-12; 1-2

-If you have a problem after hours or on the weekend, please email me and we can try to sort it by email or phone facetime, or Zoom.
-I’m early to bed, early to rise Frankliny kind of guy and will get back to you ASAP.
+If you have a problem after hours or on the weekend, please email me, and we can try to sort it by email, phone, FaceTime, or Zoom.
+I will get back to you as soon as I can.
+But this is a rule of thumb to follow with problems you encounter:Ā

-If you run into a problem you can’t solve (the tutorial does not always match up with the software perfectly), try your best, then note the issue and move on to the next section.
+If you run into a problem you can’t solve (the tutorial does not always match up with the software perfectly), go back and make sure you did not miss a step.
+If it’s still not working, note the issue and move on to the next section.
+You can follow up with me (email, appointment) if you want to see if I can figure it out.

-Please complete work for each week by the Friday of that week.
-Email me when posted.
+Complete work for each week by the end of the day on Friday of that week (11:59 pm).

-Post the requested work to this blog and email your instructor.
+• Post the requested work to this blog

-Create a shared folder in Google and share it with me: Jay Wobble’s would be Geog 291 Wobble (for Final)
+For the final project, create a shared folder in Google and share it with me: Jah Wobble’s folder would be Geog 291 Wobble.

 Software 3: ArcGIS Pro.
 Installed on GIS Lab (207 SCSC) computers.